Invest In REITs Or Crowdfunded Real Estate?Disclaimer

 What Is A REIT?

-A REIT can be an attractive investment because of the relatively high dividend yield along with the ability to provide passive exposure to real estate.
-In order to be classified as a REIT, at least 90% of the taxable income needs to be passed along to shareholders in the form of dividends.
+Traditional REITs may be an attractive investment because of the relatively high dividend yields along with the ability to provide passive exposure to real estate.
+To be classified as a REIT, at least 90% of the taxable income needs to be passed along to shareholders in the form of dividends.

-There are two core types of real estate investment trusts; publicly traded REITs and non-traded REITs.
-Most of us are familiar with publicly traded REITs.
-These are investments that trade on public security exchanges and they are offered to everyday investors.
-Publicly traded REITs are highly liquid investments.
-You can buy and sell them on exchanges such as the NYSE and NASDAQ.
+There are two core types of real estate investment trusts, publicly traded REITs, and non traded REITs.
+Most of us are familiar with publicly traded REITs, these are investments that trade on public security exchanges and offered to everyday investors.
+Publicly traded REITs are highly liquid, and you can buy and sell them on exchanges such as the NYSE.

-Non-traded REITs are investments that are bought and sold privately.
-This means you must have a buyer or seller willing to conduct a transaction to provide liquidity as often there is no secondary market for the transaction.
-Non-traded REITs are not as liquid as publicly traded REITs.
+Non traded REITs are investments which are bought and sold privately.
+This means you must have a buyer or seller willing to conduct a transaction to provide liquidity as many times there is no secondary market.

-Non-traded REITs are less common because of their exclusivity, liquidity and often high front end load fees.
+Non traded REITs are less common because of their exclusivity, liquidity and often high front end load fees.
 Front end load fees are commissions you pay to brokers on the purchase of your investment.
-Non-traded REITs have an advantage of gaining exposure to private real estate and sometimes offer higher distributions, on average, than publicly traded REITs.
-As a result, many investors are willing to pay the high fees.
+Non traded REITs have an advantage of gaining exposure to private real estate and sometimes offer higher distributions, on average, than publicly traded REITs.

-Another advantage is that non-traded REITs may have less correlation to the overall stock market as they do not trade on an exchange.
-Publicly traded REITs also hold liquidity premiums, which is a slight increase in the price of the security due to the liquidity characteristics it holds.
+Another advantage is that non traded REITs may be less correlated to the overall stock market, as they do not trade on an exchange.
+Publicly traded REITs also hold liquidity premiums.
+This means there is a high price of the security due to the liquidity characteristics it holds.

 What Is An Accredited Investor?

-Many private real estate investments are reserved for accredited investors only.
-This includes both certain non-traded REITs and crowdfunded real estate investing platforms.
+Many private real estate investments are limited to accredited investors only, this includes certain REITs and crowdfunded real estate investing platforms.

 How To Become An Accredited Investor